 Genetic and Epigenetic Basis of Drug Addiction

+Is addiction genetic?
 Addiction disorders are complex illnesses that are strongly influenced by individual genetics and environmental factors.
 Depending on the drug (legal and illegal), approximately 30 percent to 80 percent of the addiction risk is able to be inherited.
-There is also a significant gene x environment interaction leading to epigenetic disturbances through alterations in chromatin structure within reward regions of brain that control drug addiction vulnerability and the course of the disorder.
+There is also a significant gene x environment interaction leading to epigenetic disturbances through alterations in chromatin structure within reward regions of the brain that control drug addiction vulnerability and the course of the disorder.
 Our scientists are leading the field in characterizing genetic and epigenetic mechanisms associated with addiction disorders.
-These studies, conducted in human subjects and in animal models, hold great promise for expanding our knowledge into the neurobiological underpinnings of addiction.
+These studies, conducted in human subjects and in animal models, hold great promise for expanding our knowledge into genetic predisposition and the neurobiological underpinnings of addiction.

 Neural Circuit Basis of Drug Addiction